practicald2t/practicald2t.github.io/pages/cfp.md

 - **Long papers**: *up to eight (8) pages* describing substantial, completed work, with concrete evaluation wherever appropriate.
 - **Short papers**: *up to four (4) pages of content*.
 Short papers may describe preliminary contributions, negative results, opinion pieces, or a small set of interesting results.
-- **Shared task participation**: participants will be required to send their best output, results of our evaluation script and eventual custom evaluation results, along with the necessary modified script.
+- **Shared task**: participants will be required to send their
+  1. Best output (textual summaries produced by their system)
+  2. Results of our evaluation script
+  3. Eventual custom evaluation results, along with the modified script and every element (i.e. model checkpoint) necessary to run it

 <!---
 Participants will send their submission through $TODO_CODALAB_EMAIL_OR_BOTH_? with the subject "[Submission] {title of your work}" before the submission deadline (see below).--->